Problem Statement

 Test statistic

-\(F\) is the defined as the ratio
+The \(F\) statistic is the ratio

-\[ F = \frac{MSG}{MSE}. \]
+\[ F = \frac{MSG}{MSE}, \]

 Observed test statistic